 A panel of independent experts assesses the suitability of new titles for publication in foreign languages.
 Only those titles considered to be of a good literary standard are accepted.
 In recent years,the choice of authors and titles has also been influenced by the response of the international publishing market to our program.

 One of ITHL's main activities is the preparation and promotion of new Hebrew titles in translation.
 We commission, facilitate and/or supervise translations to 82 languages.
 Information on authors and titles is available to publishers on request.
 We also try to ensure that full or partial translations of newly published books are available in at least one foreign language.

-ITHL acts as literary agent to over 320 leading authors of adult, y/a and juvenile literature.
-New authors and titles represented by ITHL can be found in our yearly catalogues, published separately for adults and children/young adults.
+IIHL acts as literary agent to over 320 leading authors of adult, y/a and juvenile literature.
+New authors and titles represented by IIHL can be found in our yearly catalogues, published separately for adults and children/young adults.
 Catalogues include synopses, biographies and information on titles already published abroad.
-Negotiations and contracts for titles represented by ITHL must be conducted through the Institute or its authorized representatives abroad.
-In certain cases, ITHL acts only as agent, in others it holds translation rights.
-For titles not yet translated into the required language, publishers may select their own translator, subject to approval by ITHL.
+Negotiations and contracts for titles represented by IIHL must be conducted through the Institute or its authorized representatives abroad.
+In certain cases, IIHL acts only as agent, in others it holds translation rights.
+For titles not yet translated into the required language, publishers may select their own translator, subject to approval by IIHL.
 It is of primary concern to us to maintain a high standard of translation; where possible, we help assess new translators.